mirushka/Project-1-Data-Analysis-Trash-Bag-Category-Performance-Amazon-US/README.md

 Scenario: Your client, the VP of eCommerce of a large trash bag company, has a meeting tomorrow with her CEO.
 She needs your help preparing 4–10 PowerPoint slides summarizing the state of the trash bag category on Amazon US, with a focus on category performance and the competitive landscape.

 Attached Excel file with data contains weekly retail sales and pricing data for every trash bag sold on Amazon US (by SKU, by brand, etc.) over the past ~23 months.
-Note: This dataset is anonymized, over five years old, and does not reflect current client data.
+Note: Dataset used for the project has been provided by Stackline.
+Dataset is anonymized, over five years old, and does not reflect current client data.

 ## 🛠️ Tool
 Excel